By Brendan Lai-Tong

 - There was nothing wrong with the ophicleide that required its replacement in the orchestra.
 Instead, a successful marketing campaign representing the Tuba as a more up-to-date instrument forced its replacement.

 - The tuba is capable of being more than the bass instrument that reinforces the bass string and woodwinds.
 Several concertos have been written for the instrument, using it as the featured performer.
 Some popular examples are concertos by Ralph Vaughan Williams, John Williams, and Edward Gregson.
+You might be surprised at how much tuba sheet music there is!

 - Early tubas were altered to possess forward-facing bells in order to make recording the sounds of the instruments easier.
 These tubas were aptly named recording tubas, while those that remained unaltered were known as concert tubas.